Installing the Network Agent Package (Junos Telemetry Interface)

 Starting in Junos OS Release 18.3R1, the Junos OS image includes the Network Agent.
 You do not need to install Network Agent separately.
 This is true for Junos OS with upgraded FreeBSD and legacy Junos OS.

 The Junos Network Agent is available as a separate package only for Junos OS with Upgraded FreeBSD.
 This package also includes the required YANG models.
 For other versions of Junos OS, Network Agent functionality is embedded in the software.
 For more information about Junos OS with Upgraded FreeBSD, see Release Information for Junos OS with Upgraded FreeBSD.

 Network Agent for Junos OS software package has the following naming conventions:

 Package Name—This is Network-Agent.

 Architecture—This field indicates the CPU architecture of the platforms, such as x86.

 Application Binary Interface (ABI)—This field indicates the “word length” of the CPU architecture.
-Values include 32 for 32-bit architectures and 64 for 64-bit architectures.
+The alue is 32 for 32-bit architectures.